rantler/MoonPhaseClock/README.md

 ### Installing the CircuitPython firmware

 Download the CircuitPython firmware here <https://circuitpython.org/board/matrixportal_m4/>.
 This build of the clock uses version `7.3.2` which can be found in the file named `adafruit-circuitpython-matrixportal_m4-en_US-7.3.2.uf2`.

-To load the firmware, connect the Matrix Portal M4 board to your computer via USB and double-press the reset button until the device mounts on your computer as a removable drive named `MATRIXBOOT`.
-Copy the `.uf2` file to this drive to install the firmware.
-Afterward, it should automaticllay remount itself as the removable drive named `CIRCUITPY`.
+Once downloaded, the `bin/reflash` script can be used to erase the filesystem and upload the firmware.

 ### Installing the libraries